makkusu24/61b/lab12/src/project3prep.md

 using rooms and hallways?**

-Answer: Drawing a knight world is like baking a macaron where we need to follow all the same steps in order to get a "pie"; if the algorithm is off (like too much egg white or flour) then the proportions are off and the textures are off and it's no longer a macaron.
+Answer: Drawing a knight world is like baking a macaron where we need to follow all the same steps in order to get a "pie"; if the algorithm is off (like too much egg white or flour) then the proportions are off and the textures are off, and it's no longer a macaron.
 However, drawing a randomly generated world with rooms and hallways is like making beef stew.
 You can add a lot of beef with few potatoes or a lot of potatoes with a little beef; at the end of the day it's still going to be and taste like beef stew.